mwoodwilson/whoknowsball-frontend/README.md

 ## The Problem

 Every sports fan thinks they know ball.
 In every group chat, in every sports bar, there exists the same discussion amongst friends- who actually knows ball?
-When your buddy claims he "called" the Chiefs winning in OT and points to this as proof of superior ball knowledge, how can you argue with him?
-How can you prove him wrong, and do the impossible- get a chiefs fan to stop talking?
+When your buddy claims he "called" the Chiefs winning in OT and points to this as proof of his/her superior ball knowledge, how can you argue?
+How can you prove them wrong?
+And how do you do the impossible- get a chiefs fan to stop talking?

 Betting apps track money.
-But **money doesn't measure skill.** A lucky $10 parlay doesn't mean you understand sports better than someone who consistently identifies value in underdogs.
+But **money doesn't measure skill.** A lucky $10 parlay doesn't mean you understand sports better than someone who consistently identifies value in underdogs, or sweats a wild ten legger through sunday night football.

-There's no standardized way to measure sports betting intelligence.
+There's currently no standardized way to measure sports betting intelligence, leaving all of these questions unanswered.
 Until now.

 ---

 ## The Solution

 WhoKnowsBall is an app built around a proprietary metric called **Ball Knowing Score (BKS)**, a 0-100 rating that quantifies betting skill, not just bankroll size or frequency.
+A first of it's kind, Ball Knowing Score effectively (and finally) answers the question: Who Knows Ball?

-The BKS algorithm evaluates picks across multiple dimensions:
+The BKS algorithm evaluates bets across multiple dimensions:

 | Dimension | What It Measures |
 |-----------|------------------|